-- gain aesthetic training through direct experience of works of music, art, and literature, learn the bases on which such works are studied, and the critical cannons applied to them, extending their understanding beyond personal opinion to critical evaluation; - have opportunities to create musical, artistic, or literary works, with the opportunity to have their work evaluated by peers and/ or a faculty member applying appropriate critical criteria; - be able to synthesize an understanding of the relationships among various forms of human expression both within an era and culture and across these boundaries.
+- 2. Historical knowledge Students will understand the development over time of their own and other cultures. - Aesthetic training Students will, through direct experience of works of music, art, and literature, learn the bases on which such works are studied, and the critical canons applied to them, extending their understanding beyond personal opinion to critical evaluation. - Opportunities for creativity Students will create musical, artistic, or literary works, with the opportunity to have their work evaluated by peers and/or a faculty member applying appropriate critical criteria. - 5.
+Synthesis Students will develop an understanding of the relationships among various forms of human expression both within an era and culture and across these boundaries.